uom-resquant/modelling_book/docs/04-carpentry.md

 We're going to go ahead and download some data for the session today, specifically data from a *Eurobarometer*.
 Eurobarometers are opinion polls conducted regularly on behalf of the European Commission since 1973.
 Some of them ask the same questions over time to evaluate changes in European's views on a variety of subjects (standard Eurobarometers).
 Others are focused on special topics and are conducted less regularly (special Eurobarometers).
 They are a useful source of datasets that you could use, for example, for your undergraduate dissertation.

 The data from these surveys is accessible through the data catalogue of GESIS, a data warehouse at the *Leibniz Institute for the Social Sciences* in Germany.
 To download data from GESIS, you have to register with them (following the registration link) [here](https://login.gesis.org/realms/gesis/protocol/openid-connect/auth?client_id=gesis-gws-client&redirect_uri=https%3A%2F%2Fsearch.gesis.org%2Fresearch_data&response_mode=fragment&response_type=code&scope=openid&ui_locales=en).
 Once you activate your registration you should be able to access the data at GESIS.
-Use the *You are not registered?* option to fill in your details.
+Use the *You are not yet registered?* option to fill in your details.

 ![](imgs/register.PNG)